-Now is a better time than ever to build an Accessory Home.
+Now is a better time than ever to build an accessory home.
 Recent state legislation has significantly reduced or eliminated fees for many Accessory Homes.
-Homeowner associations (HOAs and CC&Rs) can no longer restrict the construction of Accessory Homes.
-Also to note, Placer County offers FREE plans that are already permitted, significantly saving you more money if you choose to use one.
+Homeowner associations (HOAs and CC&Rs) can no longer restrict the construction of accessory homes.
+Also to note, Placer County offers FREE plans, significantly saving you more money if you choose to use one.

 shares at least one wall with the primary home